Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Indefinite Case

 \section{Indefinite Case}

 Recall that we decomposed the conductor of $E$ as $N=N^+ N^-$, where $N^+$ (resp. $N^-$) is divisible only by primes which are split (resp. inert) in $K$.
-When $N^-$ is divisible by an odd number of primes, we are said to be working in the \textit{definite case}, and when $N^+$ is divisible by an even number of primes, it is called the \textit{indefinite case}.
+When $N^-$ is divisible by an odd number of primes, we are said to be working in the \textit{definite case}, and when $N^-$ is divisible by an even number of primes, it is called the \textit{indefinite case}.
 There is a sharp divide in anticyclotomic Iwasawa theory between these two cases due to the presence of Heegner points in the latter setting.
 For the rest of the paper, we focus on the indefinite case.
 More specifically, we assume $N^-=1$.
+This assumption is necessary for some of our arguments (e.g. when applying the results of \cite{HatleyLeiJNT}), but we expect similar results to hold in the more general indefinite setting.

 The most significant difference, is that in the indefinite case, the Selmer group $\Sel_{p^\infty}(E/K_\infty)$ is \emph{not always} $\Lambda$-cotorsion (see \cite[Theorem A]{Ber95}).
 Thus, many of the arguments we gave in the preceding sections fail, and the corresponding results are often false.
 For instance, in Lemma \ref{lemma21} we proved that $\lambda_p(E/K_\infty) \geq \mathrm{rank}_\Z E(K)$ by considering the short exact sequence